How it works

 If you find it easy to spend impulsively, be extra careful – as with many cashless payments, buy now, pay later are often so easy to use that you could pay for something without stopping to think.

 You might like to turn on Transaction Notifications in the CommBank app so you can see when money goes in and out.
 Spend Tracker, in accounts view, can also help you see which categories you’re spending the most money on.
 This can help you keep spending in check.

 4. Understand the impact to your credit score

-Over-stretching yourself financially and getting into debt that you can’t control is a real risk with buy now, pay in instalments later.
+Be sure not to overstretch yourself financially or get into unmanageable debt through buy now, pay later.
 Some payment programs might even report negative activity to credit reporting agencies which could affect your ability to obtain credit in the future.

 If you bank with us and need help, our Financial Assistance Solutions Teams have helped thousands of customers – from people who need help managing bills so they pay on time, through to families struggling to make ends meet.

 Call us on 13 30 95 if you need medium-term or on-going financial assistance as a result of financial difficulty.
 We work with you to develop a solution tailored to your needs.
 If you’re not in that position yet, there are other ways we can support you.